New Jersey State Income Tax Rates 2012 - Tax Year 2011

 How To File Your New Jersey Income Tax Return

 Once you've filled out your New Jersey income tax return, you have several options for filing and paying your income tax.
-You can mail your return to the Division of Revenue at the correct address below, and include your payment by check or money order.
+You can mail your return to the at the correct address below, and include your payment by check or money order.
 You may also electronically file your New Jersey tax return through a tax preparer or using online tax software, and pay your taxes instantly using direct debit or a credit card (an additional credit card fee may apply).

 Where To Send Your New Jersey Tax Return